Meet Our Artists

 His work is fluid, with its own strength, style, and character, allowing the wood’s natural beauty to speak through his design.
 The joinery is impeccable.
 His furniture is, in a word, elegant.

 Artwork that tells a story or has a conversation with the viewer is Mark and Kristy’s specialty.
-Mark focuses on paintings and mixed media wall pieces, and Kristy makes art books and documentary films.
+Mark focuses on paintings and mixed media wall pieces, and Kristy works in small metals and art books.

 Working on new ideas and refining his techniques keep Steven excited about his processes even after more than 30 years as a professional potter.